 It remains to be seen whether:

-- A simple plant modification occurs → ban could come into effect immediately
+- A simple change to the system is made → The ban could take effect immediately

-- or a more complex legislative process → would take weeks to months
+- or a more complex legislative process → would take weeks or even months

-Since this is likely only a change to the plant, the ban can be published at any time .
+Since this is likely just a change to the facility, the ban can be published at any time.

 Next meeting

 The Federal Council will meet again on October 17, 2025.
-Until then, the status remains unclear, but extremely risky.
+Until then, the situation remains unclear but extremely risky.

-- Alternatives : Legal substances such as 3,4-ETMC or HHC will remain available for the time being.
+- Alternatives: Legal substances such as 3,4-ETMC or HHC remain available for the time being.

-- Communication : Shops like HappyFlower provide transparent information as soon as the stop takes effect.
+- Communication: Stores like HappyFlower provide clear updates as soon as the suspension takes effect.

 Table: Overview of current decisions